Xenos6666/TPT2_scripts/common/turbo_exec/README.md

 If you are a coder and want to integrate use turbo exec with your script, check out the [Manual](/common/turbo_exec/MANUAL.md).

-This package is **not** compatible with the old execution stack AKA turbo exec v1.
+This package is **not** compatible with the current execution stack, which works using turbo exec V1.
 I will slowly transition to using this package, but if you want a factory script that is compatible with this version of turbo exec, check out [d0sboots' fork](https://github.com/d0sboots/PerfectTower#factory-automation).

 If you simply want to accelerate your current scripts and don't want to bother with modifying scripts, you can